Fisheries Accounting: Integrating Stock Assessment

 Stock trajectory Indicates movement toward or away from BMSY

-The relationship between stock status and depletion recording is nuanced and requires careful interpretation.
-A stock can be below BMSY (classified as unsustainable under SDG 14.4.1) but recovering with no current depletion if catch is below the sustainable yield at current stock size.
-Conversely, a stock at or above BMSY (classified as sustainable) can experience depletion if catch temporarily exceeds MSY.
-Table 3.7.1 summarises the four possible combinations.
+The relationship between stock status and depletion recording requires careful interpretation.
+A stock below BMSY but recovering (catch below sustainable yield at current stock size) records no current depletion.
+A stock at or above BMSY (classified as sustainable) can experience depletion if catch temporarily exceeds MSY.
+Table 3.7.1 summarises all four combinations.

 Table 3.7.1: Stock status and depletion interaction